DanBradbury/vinter/README.md

 # Vinter

 A Ruby gem that provides linting capabilities for Vim9 script files.
-This linter helps identify syntax errors and enforce best practices for the new Vim9 script language introduced in Vim 9.0.
+This linter helps identify syntax errors and enforce best practices for for Vim9 script.

 ## Features